katierose1029/gsoc_blog/_posts/2017-06-14-Continuing-Axes-Trait.markdown

 ---

 Tasks for 6/14/17:
-1. Continue working on Artist.axes
+1. determine which classes need a new trait altogether
+2. work on Axes

 ~~~
 class Artist(HasTraits):